Management of HIV/AIDS: Entry inhibitors

 Entry inhibitors (or fusion inhibitors) interfere with binding, fusion and entry of HIV-1 to the host cell by blocking one of several targets.
-Maraviroc and enfuvirtide are the two available agents in this class.
+Maraviroc, enfuvirtide and Ibalizumab are available agents in this class.
 Maraviroc works by targeting CCR5, a co-receptor located on human helper T-cells.
 Caution should be used when administering this drug, however, due to a possible shift in tropism which allows HIV to target an alternative co-receptor such as CXCR4.
+Ibalizumab is effective against both CCR5 and CXCR4 tropic HIV viruses.

 In rare cases, individuals may have a mutation in the CCR5 delta gene which results in a nonfunctional CCR5 co-receptor and in turn, a means of resistance or slow progression of the disease.
 However, as mentioned previously, this can be overcome if an HIV variant that targets CXCR4 becomes dominant.
 To prevent fusion of the virus with the host membrane, enfuvirtide can be used.
 Enfuvirtide is a peptide drug that must be injected and acts by interacting with the N-terminal heptad repeat of gp41 of HIV to form an inactive hetero six-helix bundle, therefore preventing infection of host cells.